marionettejs/backbone.marionette/docs/marionette.viewswapper.md

 Note the `done` parameter of both of these methods, and the execution of this parameter as a callback function.
 The `done` callback must be executed or the ViewSwapper will not properly transition to the desired state.

+## ViewSwapper vs Layout and Region

+There certainly is a lot of overlap between this idea and a Layout w/ a single Region.
+The reduction in boilerplate code and the more specialized use case give it value that is separate form a Layout, though.
+Often the significant different between one object and another is semantics.
+This is evident in the "commands" vs "request/response" methods from Wreqr.
+It's also evident in a "proxy" vs "decorator" design pattern implementation.
+But semantics are important.
+And semantics also tend to lead down diverging paths and more meaningful differences.

+One of the differences between a Layout and a ViewSwapper is the region and parent template - there isn't one for the view swapper.
+The ViewSwapper itself is just an empty tag that manages the display of other views inside of it - no need for a region to get involved because there's no need to select an element in which the sub-views get displayed.

+Another difference is in the behavior of a Region vs the ViewSwapper.
+Regions will force-ably close your view when displaying the next one.
+The ViewSwapper on the other-hand, only hides the previously shown view.
+This allows the views to be very quickly swapped back and forth, without having to re-render and re-attach the view's DOM events.

+What this really comes down to, is semantics again.
+The semantics for a region are that you have a DOM element which will display an unknown number of views, at an unknown number of times, for an unknown set of reasons.
+It exists to make it easy to move between pages of your Single-Page-Application, to move between applications and sub-applications, etc. The semantics for a ViewSwapper are different in that it is intended to be used when you have a known set of conditions that need to display a known set of views, in a very limited capacity.

+The same effect can be accomplished with a Layout and Region.
+But the amount of code that you have to write increases and becomes significantly more complex when using a Layout and Region.
+The ViewSwapper provides a configuration-oriented mechanism that facilitate different scenarios, such as building a Tab widget, an Add/Edit view, enabling Add/Edit within a CollectionView or CompositeView, quickly and easily building a "Loading..." screen, and more.